learn-co-curriculum/cssi-5-review/README.md

 * [Journal Lab](http://courses.cs.washington.edu/courses/cse154/15sp/labs/lab2-journal.shtml) **`NEW`**
   * Follow the instructions and ignore the bits that would only be relevant to UW students, i.e. checking in with a TA, uploading to "Webster"

-<a href='https://learn.co/lessons/cssi-5-review' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-5-review' title='Day 5: Week 1 Review'>Day 5: Week 1 Review</a> on Learn.co and start learning to code for free.</p>